xbouteiller/BayesMix/README.md

 #### Readme:

-Here I provide a R/JAGS code for analysing quantitative genetic data using a mixed model that allows to compute Qst quantitative trait differentiation index.
+Here I provide a R/JAGS code for analysing quantitative genetics data using a mixed model that allows to compute Qst quantitative trait differentiation index.

 This repository contains:
 - Code of the model: **_mixed_model.txt_**